8 Best Quicken Alternatives for 2025 (#1 is Free)

 3. Simplifi–Best for Mobile Budgeting

 Simplifi is the mobile app budgeting solution offered by Quicken.
 It was built from the ground up to be a mobile-first budgeting app.
-In fact, until recently, it was only available on mobile, although now it is available as a web app.
-I've used Simplifi extensively and found its features and user interface to be excellent.
+In fact, originally it was only available on mobile, although now it is available as a web app.
+I’ve used Simplifi extensively and found its features and user interface to be excellent.

 Simplifi